foxlet/macOS-Simple-KVM/README.md

 Then run `basic.sh` to start the machine and install macOS.
 Remember to partition in Disk Utility first!

 ## Step 2a (Virtual Machine Manager)
-If instead of QEMU, you'd like to import the setup into Virt-Manager for further configuration, just run `make.sh --add`.
+If instead of QEMU, you'd like to import the setup into Virt-Manager for further configuration, just run `sudo make.sh --add`.

 ## Step 3